sking-dev/terraform-certification/3-terraform-basics/README.md

 # Objective 3: Understand Terraform Basics

-## Terraform Installation
+## 3A: Handle Terraform and Provider Installation and Versioning

+### Terraform Installation

-Terraform is made available as a single executable binary.
+Terraform is made available as a **single executable binary**.

-It's supported by a variety of operating systems: Linux, macOS, Oracle Solaris, Unix, and Windows.
+It's supported by a variety of operating systems:

+- Linux
+- macOS
+- Oracle Solaris
+- Unix
+- Windows

-### How to Install Terraform On a Windows System
+#### How to Install Terraform On a Windows System

 For the purposes of this exam, there are two possible ways to do this.